We ran experiments with Adjust tracking on Liftoff + Twitter and here are the results

 - Mapping Campaign names with Campaign IDs is a hassle

-- Currently no purchase values possible to get reported only plain event counts
+- Currently, no purchase values are possible to get reported only plain event counts

 - Still kinda broken setups on adnetworks (Twitter in this case)